Lecostarius/Hygrometer_HYT229/README.md

 on barometric pressure or height...), and also, I would really need a real time clock to make sense of my logging data, and a clock would need to be set, which requires a UI.

+After the first 3d prints, I found an issue with my layout: the Lipo Shim is adding almost a cm to the thickness of the Pico2, which makes it difficult for me to fit above the battery.
+And, I put the HYT into a hole in the wall, where it fits snugly.
+But that means that the temperature sensor becomes slow - probably because it has now great thermal contact to the case, and therefore the entire case needs to warm up or cool down before the HYT will see the actual new temperature value.
+It might be better to glue the HYT into a large hole with space around it, so that it keeps most of its speed.

+The Lipo Shim has a white LED that is always on when the device is on.
+With my 3d printed PLA, I can see that LED from the outside, which looks weird.
+Either I remove the LED, or print with 100 percent material so that this light is somewhat dampened.